trubavuong/sweet-placeholder/doc/README.md

     placeholder.destroy();

-## Action types
+## Actions

 ***Naughty Placeholder*** supports actions on focus, blur and clear input event.

-You can use "Placeholder.ActionType" to view constants:
+You can use `Placeholder.ActionType` to view constants:

-- start: start animation
+- `'start'` start animation
-- resume: resume animation
+- `'resume'` resume animation
-- pause: pause animation
+- `'pause'` pause animation
-- stop: stop animation
+- `'stop'` stop animation

-As easy as a pie!

-## Event types
+## Events

 ***Naughty Placeholder*** supports a number of events too.

-You can use "Placeholder.EventType" to view constants:
+You can use `Placeholder.EventType` to view constants:

-- start: when start animation
+- `'start'` when start animation
-- stop: when stop animation
+- `'stop'` when stop animation
-- pause: when pause animation
+- `'pause'` when pause animation
-- resume: when resume animation
+- `'resume'` when resume animation
-- begin-string: when begin typing string
+- `'begin-string'` when begin typing string
-- end-string: when end of typing string
+- `'end-string'` when end of typing string
-- begin-loop: when start a loop
+- `'begin-loop'` when start a loop
-- end-loop: when end of a loop
+- `'end-loop'` when end of a loop
-- destroy: when destroy placeholder
+- `'destroy'` when destroy placeholder

-For example, if you want to listen "begin-loop" event:
+For example, if you want to listen `begin-loop (Placeholder.EventType.BEGIN_LOOP)` event:

     placeholder.addEventListener('begin-loop', function (args) {
         // do something
     });

-"args" is an object:
+`args` is an object:

-- str: next string to type
+- `str` next string to type
-- strings: all of strings
+- `strings` all of strings
-- index: next index of string in strings
+- `index` next index of string in strings
-- loop: current loop number
+- `loop` current loop number
-- delay: next delay to type
+- `delay` next delay to type

-When you don't want to listen events anymore, you must call:
+When you don't want to listen an event anymore, you must call:

     placeholder.removeEventListener(eventName, eventHandler);

-    // Note: "eventHandler" must be same reference as second argument when you call:
+    // Note: "eventHandler" must be same reference as second argument when you had called before: placeholder.addEventListener(eventName, eventHanlder)

-    //     placeholder.addEventListener(eventName, eventHanlder)
+## Change app endpoint

+Currently, my library endpoint is `Placeholder`.
+But if you want to use an other name, it's quite simple.

+Locate `sweet-placeholder.js` file, then replace line:

+    var APP_NAME = 'Placeholder';

+by any name making you feel comfortable, such as `YourPlaceholder`:

+    var APP_NAME = 'YourPlaceholder';

+Now you can use `YourPlaceholder.create(options)`, `YourPlaceholder.ActionType`, `YourPlaceholder.EventType` in your application.

+For minification version, you can use same technique in `sweet-placeholder.min.js` file or build it using above `sweet-placeholder.js` file by any javascript minifier tool.

+# Feedback

+Please feel free to send me feedback to my personal email: `vincejonesjunior@gmail.com`.
+Thank you all, you guys!

 [demo/gif]: img/demo.gif "Demo"
 [demo/page/input]: ../sweet-placeholder/demo/text-input.html